feO2x/Light.GuardClauses/README.md

 }
 ```

-Light.GuardClauses provides extension methods for a lot of scenarios, e.g. for GUIDs and numeric values:
+There is a vast variety of scenarios where Light.GuardClauses can support you, e.g. with GUIDs and numeric values:

 ```csharp
 public void SetMovieRating(Guid movieId, int numberOfStars)